coly-technologies/coly-technologies.github.io/coly-api.md

-Example of a failed request/response:
+Example of a failed request/response (lets imagine no person with the id exists):

 ```http
 GET http://localhost:7001/persons/abdca582-43d1-4dd8-f652-ad63451a75ad